Course for 2021 will be subject to Covid 19 restrictions & regulations

 Teachers will demonstrate what to look for and how to handle bees during an inspection but mostly these sessions are an opportunity for students to gain hands on experience.

 Course Extension – the Apiary is open for various weekend sessions throughout the season for course members to gain further experience handling bees.
-These may be limited in 2021 due to Covid government regulations.

 Further Learning

-Due to Covid-19 we are not yet sure how the apiaries will work for 2021 but we will try to make them available for various weekend sessions throughout the season for course members to gain further experience handling bees.
+Various weekend sessions throughout the season for course members to gain further experience handling bees.
 New beekeepers will be especially welcomed at these sessions.

 Teachers